Home Medications 2. Adding a medication

 Filling in the form

-- Requires Counting — toggle on for narcotics or other controlled substances.
-Enables count-based reporting.
+• Requires Counting — toggle on for narcotics or other controlled substances.

-- PRN — toggle on for "as-needed" medications.
-PRN meds don't have a schedule.
+• PRN — toggle on for "as-needed" medications.
+PRN meds skip the schedule.

-- Notes — any special handling instructions ("Give with food", "Refrigerate after opening").
+• Instructions / Notes — special handling ("Give with food", "Refrigerate after opening").

 What happens next

-- Reviewers (designated Managers) get a notification asking them to sign off on the change.
+• Reviewers (Managers, or staff/guests with the Review MAR/IRs permission) get a notification to sign off on the change.

 See Reviewing and signing off MAR changes for the review side.

-- To change a dose, schedule, or any other detail: open the medication and click Edit.
+• To change a dose, schedule, or any other detail: open the medication from the MAR Configuration tab, make your change, and click Save and Close.
 Changes create a new version.

 Common questions

-- Can I attach a photo of the prescription label? — Yes, upload it as a Supporting Document on the profile.
-See Documents.
+• Can I attach a photo of the prescription label? — Yes, upload it as a Supporting Document on the profile.
+See Documents overview.